->'''Mikey''': So they come in different sizes? [[GagBoobs What are these? Jumbos?]]\\

 * MyBiologicalClockIsTicking: Told to Mollie by her [=OB/GYN=] when she finds out about her first pregnancy.
 This leads to a nightmare where she's hanging from a clock tower.

 * NiceToTheWaiter: Mollie starts dating several men and discarding them by imagining how they would behave with her son, Mikey, judging on how they treat the waiter.

 * OutOfContextEavesdropping: James pulls out a splinter from Molly's finger.
 Her mother overhears and assume they're having sex.
 When James comes out, he ''zips his fly''.

-* TheReasonYouSuckSpeech: After learning that Mollie lied about having a vasectomy, James and Mollie got into an argument.
+* TheReasonYouSuckSpeech: After learning that Mollie lied about having an artificial insemination, James and Mollie got into an argument.
 Mollie tells him Albert has a right to see his son and tells James he's too immature to be a dad.
 Then James calls her out for using Mikey to push other guys away.

 * StrawCharacter: Molly's brother, representing everything a New Yorker should ''not'' believe.

-* TimeSkip: The first film has Mikey aging a couple of years.
+* TimeSkip: The first film has Mikey aging a couple of years using a TimeCompressionMontage.

 * YoureDrinkingBreastMilk: Jimmy does a SpitTake when Mollie informs him the bottled milk he put in his coffee is her breast milk.